alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

 The process of linking has one important caveat: the `LD` as linker is a single pass linker.
 This means that it pass over the libraries once and when it processes any library it drops all unreferenced symbols from it.
-So if next library requires symbol from current library it will not find it and linking is failed.
+If next library requires a symbol from the current library and it cannot find it, then the linking will fail.
 Solution: sort libraries from most specific to generic, for example, the standard C library should be the last and the standard C++ library should be just before it.

 The dynamic library named "Shared Object" on Linux platform is a partially linked program.
 All object files are linked together and